jeremigr/GhiblApp/README.md

 Made by Jérémie Grandsenne, September 2025.

-While I have a solid programming culture, in practice I'm still learning.
-More small development works <a href='https://grandsenne.com/development/' target='_blank'>here</a>.
+My practical programming skills are still those of a beginner, but you can check more small development works <a href='https://grandsenne.com/development/' target='_blank'>here</a>.

 ---